ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Structures.md

 * Passing multiple arguments in and out of functions through a single argument
 * Data structures such as linked lists, binary trees, and more

 The most basic example of structures are **points**, which are a single entity that contains two variables - `x` and `y`.
-Let's define a point in a two-dimensional point:
+Let's define a point:

     struct point {
         int x;